Blog

 Criminal penalties in case of using PHI without authorization$50000-$250000 with a maximum of 10 years in jail

-Lawsuits filed by affected individuals like class action lawsuits$1000 per record and can go up to hundreds of thousands of dollars
+Lawsuits filed by affected individuals, such as class action lawsuits$1000 per record, and it can go up to hundreds of thousands of dollars

-Fees charged by state attorney generalDepending upon severity of breach it can range from $150000-$6.5 million+
+Fees charged by the state attorney generalDepending upon the severity of breach, it can range from $150000-$6.5 million+

 Loss due to tarnished reputation40% patient revenue